 - Scalping Strategies

-The webinars are repeated on the same subject several times over thus giving traders a chance to either get refreshed on the subjects or ask questions they had not previously considered.
+These webinars repeat on the same subject several times.
+Thus, giving traders a chance to either get refreshed on the subjects or ask questions they had not previously considered.

-So in conclusion, we reiterate that the strategy of directing Forex trader to different jurisdictions where ESMA regulations don't apply is a short term solution that will only empty the EU Forex market.
+So in conclusion, directing traders to different jurisdictions where ESMA regulations don’t apply is a short term solution.
+That will only empty the EU Forex market.